 How to Use Google Assistant on Your Mac Computer With GUI

 It turns out, MacAssistant (Github) is the way you can have Google Assistant on your Mac computer.
-Although there are some issues with the application and Google apis due to limitations you might need to obtain your own API and replace (check bottom section for that).
+Although there are some issues with the application and Google APIs due to limitations you might need to obtain your own API and replace it (check bottom section for that).

 You’ll need to know how to open apps from unidentified developers to get this running (basically, Control-click the icon, then click “Open,” then click the “Open” button in the pop-up window.)